Hi everybody welcome to another article. today we're going to be talking about 18 Best Holiday Cookbooks.

 if you see mold or something that looks like this that's bad you need to throw it out the type of thing so to help you kind of troubleshoot if you are having problems and you can't quite figure it out there's a section in the back to help you do that.

-So those are my favorite cookbooks for the real foodie on your list this year I hope you like this article and if you want more healthy eating tips and nutrition info and healthy recipes make sure that you subscribe because eating healthy and living a healthy lifestyle really doesn't have to be complicated and I want to show you how to do it.
+So those are my favorite Best Holiday Cookbooks for the real foodie on your list this year I hope you like this article and if you want more healthy eating tips nutrition info and healthy recipes make sure that you subscribe because eating healthy and living a healthy lifestyle really doesn't have to be complicated and I want to show you how to do it.

 if you are looking for more recommendations as always you can go to the below section on our website and put in a personalized recommendation request form give us a little bit of information about what you like and what you're looking for and we'll send you back a list of items.